Never Say Die (horse): Stud record

 On retirement, Clark, gave him to the British National Stud.
 He was champion sire in 1962, thanks to Larkspur's Derby victory.
 He also sired The Oaks and 1,000 Guineas winner Never Too Late and other good winners in Die Hard and Sostenuto, stayers who both won the Ebor Handicap.

-Never say Die was put down in 1975, by when his stock had won 309 races worth more than £400,000 in Great Britain.
+Never say Die was put down in 1975, by which time his stock had won 309 races worth more than £400,000 in Great Britain.
 He is buried in The National Stud's horse cemetery.